saulpelan/BHSCT-PAS-Scripts/README.md

  * Extract information from the screen and export it to more user friendly format, such as Excel spreadsheets
  * Assist with navigation

 CRT runs the scripts, which can be mapped to a key or key combination.
-It provides a small API, with methods for getting text from the screen and sending string to the host.
+It provides a small API, with methods for getting text from the screen and sending string to the host, which is the foundation of the scripts.